-Analysis of the gripping force, input force and rotation speed using Fig. 8 is carried out as shown below.
+Analysis of the gripping force, input force and rotation speed using Fig. 9, Fig 10 is carried out as shown below.

-- For example, in the case of B-15 standard soft jaw (mass moment 1352kg mm), it cannot exceed 2500min-1 (rpm), and the gripping force loss due to the centrifugal force at this rotation speed is 120kN (approx. 12237kgf).
-The required static gripping force for the dynamic gripping force (gripping force loss by static gripping force centrifugal force) to become 1/3 of the static gripping force is 180kN, and the required input to obtain this gripping force is 71kN.
-However, it is necessary to use at the gripping part center height H=37mm or less. - If the gripping part center height H is high, it is necessary to lower the static gripping force. - If the top jaw mass moment is large, the rotation speed needs to be lowered. - If the rotation speed is high, the gripping force loss due to the centrifugal force becomes large.
+- For example, in the case of B-206 standard soft jaw (mass moment 39kg mm), it cannot exceed 6000min-1 (rpm), and the gripping force loss due to the centrifugal force at this rotation speed is 38kN (approx. 3875kgf).
+The required static gripping force for the dynamic gripping force (gripping force loss by static gripping force centrifugal force) to become 1/3 of the static gripping force is 57kN, and the required input to obtain this gripping force is 22kN.
+However, it is necessary to use at the gripping part center height H=14 mm or less. - If the gripping part center height H is high, it is necessary to lower the static gripping force. - If the top jaw mass moment is large, the rotation speed needs to be lowered. - If the rotation speed is high, the gripping force loss due to the centrifugal force becomes large.
 The centrifugal force is proportional to the square of the rotation speed.

-The required static gripping force and input force required at the rotation speed in use are predicted from Fig.8, however, it contains a number of hypothetical conditions.
+The required static gripping force and input force required at the rotation speed in use are predicted from Fig.9, Fig 10, however, it contains a number of hypothetical conditions.
 Therefore, it is necessary to only use these as reference, and the processing conditions must be determined after trial cutting without fail.

-- In the case of inside diameter gripping, keep the input to 1/2 of the allowable maximum input or less.
-In the case of inside diameter gripping, the length of engagement of the master jaw and the dovetail groove is shorter when compared to the outside diameter gripping, therefore, the chuck will break, the work will fly out and this is dangerous. - In the case of using only 1 jaw for gripping reduce the input force by 2/3 or more.
-If 2 jaws are used for gripping reduce the input force by 1/3 or more.
+- Reduce the allowable maximum input force of the 2 jaw chuck by 2/3 in comparison with the 3 jaw chuck.
+(Refer to Table 3) Otherwise the chuck will break, the work will fly out and this is dangerous. - In the case of inside diameter gripping, keep the input to 1/2 of the allowable maximum input or less.
+In the case of inside diameter gripping, the length of engagement of the master jaw and the dovetail groove is shorter when compared to the outside diameter gripping, therefore, the chuck will break, the work will fly out and this is dangerous. - In the case of using only 1 jaw for gripping reduce the input force by 2/3 or more with 3 jaw chuck.
+If 2 jaws are used for gripping reduce the input force by 1/3 or more with 3 jaw chuck.
+If 1 jaw is used for gripping reduce the input force by 1/2 or more with 2 jaw chuck.
 If it is used without lowering the input, the input which is normally applied evenly onto 3 of the jaws is concentrated onto 1 or 2 of the jaws.
 Otherwise the chuck will break, the work will fly out and this is dangerous.